xolox/python-coloredlogs/README.rst

 Here's an example of how you would use the logging handler::

-   # Configure your logger.
+   # Create a logger object.
-   import logging, coloredlogs
+   import logging
    logger = logging.getLogger('your-module')

-   logger.addHandler(coloredlogs.ColoredStreamHandler())
+   # Initialize coloredlogs.
+   import coloredlogs
+   coloredlogs.install(level=logging.DEBUG)

    # Some examples.
-   logger.setLevel(logging.DEBUG)
    logger.debug("this is a debugging message") logger.info("this is an informational message") logger.warn("this is a warning message")